 In January 2011, President Elizabeth Cannon launched Project Next, a collaborative effort to define our future direction.
 Faculty members in the Haskayne School of Business tailored an original strategy-planning process using a contemporary approach designed to energize and focus the university community.
-The result of Project Next was the Eyes High strategic direction, which has guided the university since its release in fall 2011.
+The result of Project Next was the Eyes High strategic direction, which guided the university from 2011-16.

 Project Next planning process